veddan/rust-htmlescape/README.md

 assert_eq!(decoded, ~"Cats & dogs");
 ```

+###Avoiding allocations
-Both encoding and decoding function are available in forms that take a `Writer` for output rather
+Both the encoding and decoding functions are available in forms that take a `Writer` for output rather
 than returning an `~str`.
 These version can be used to avoid allocation and copying if the returned
 `~str` was just going to be written to a `Writer` anyway.